keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/metric.md

        If the evaluation is not successful,
        this stores error details that you can use to understand the problem such as a forbidden code.

+          By default, Keptn stores the most recent metric that was run.
+          If the value of the `spec.range.storedResults` field is set to a value greater than 1 and no larger than 255, Keptn stores that number of metrics.

+          * **value** -- A string that represents the resulting value in human-readable format.
+          * **rawValue** -- An array that represents the resulting value in raw format.
+          * **lastUpdated** -- Time when the status data was last updated.
+          * **errMsg** -- Error details if the query could not be evaluated.
+          * **Interval results** -- Slice(s) of all internal results.
+            Up to 255 results can be stored, depending on the value of the `spec.range` field.
 <!-- markdownlint-enable MD007 -->

 ## Usage